 See some of the great feedback we've received about Megan here

-Since graduation in 2007, Helen has enjoyed six years specialist experience in Musculoskeletal Physiotherapy (excluding 6 months spent travelling the world solo in 2015!).
+Since graduation in 2007, Helen has enjoyed seven years specialist experience in Musculoskeletal Physiotherapy.
 Her career highlight has been working at the London 2012 Olympics where she was based at the Polyclinic in the Athlete’s Village.
 Her sporting experience extends from working a few seasons with semi-professional rugby club, Rossyln Park, to Charlton Athletics Ladies Football Club.
-She is also to be found tending to the heroes at the finish line of the London Marathon on an annual basis!

-Helen has an excellent record treating everything from acute and chronic lower back pain to the post-operative rehabilitation of spinal surgeries and knee replacements.
+Helen has an excellent record treating conservatively and surgically managed back, shoulder, knee and ankle pain.
 Using a variety of treatment techniques such as manual therapy and acupuncture, Helen takes great pride in the facilitation of your return to the activities and lifestyle you enjoy.
 Treatments are complimented by bespoke home exercise prescriptions which empower you to manage your symptoms independently; or if Pilates is your thing, Matwork or Reformer sessions can be equally as effective at long term symptom management and injury prevention.

 Helen is a member of local triathlon club ‘Ful on Tri’ and is a keen tennis player.
 Having recovered from previous injuries, she has a special interest in getting running and sporting related injuries back on track.
-She is a passionate advocate for all things exercise and wellbeing-related.
+She is a passionate advocate of all things exercise and wellbeing related.
 Her preferred management approach is client-centred and she will listen to your needs and goals every step of the way.
 Helen enjoys activity holidays and spending time with friends and family.

 Rachael graduated from Keele University in 2006 with a degree in physiotherapy.
 Since then she has worked within numerous NHS Trusts including a number of large teaching hospitals in London.
 Throughout this time she has gained experience in a variety of clinical areas including musculoskeletal, neurology, burns and rehabilitation.
 By experiencing many different areas she has developed a keen interest in providing a truly holistic approach to assessment and treatment.